sevenzerodev/AIB-Protocol-Artificial-Intelligence-Backend-/README.md

     api_key: "your-key-here"
     model: "gpt-4o-mini"
 ```
+' this might be different in the actual plugin based on updates '

 Only fill in the providers you want to use.
 Providers with an empty `api_key` are skipped.